-All samples for the Project were assayed for the full iron ore suite by XRF (24 elements) and for total LOI by thermogravimetric technique.
+All samples for the Project were assayed for the full iron ore suite by XRF (24 elements) and for total LOI by thermo-gravimetric technique.
 The method used is designed to measure the total amount of each element in the sample.
 ICP-OES checks on some pulps were performed during 2019 and confirmed the XRF analysis is reporting the full V_2O_5 content of the rock.

-Although the commercial laboratories changed over time for different drilling programs, they have been industry recognized and certified by NATA and their laboratory procedures all appear to be in line with industry standards and appropriate for iron ore deposits.
+Although the commercial laboratories changed over time for different drilling programs, they have been industry recognized and certified and their laboratory procedures all appear to be in line with industry standards and appropriate for iron ore deposits.

-RC samples were dried at 105°C in gas fired ovens for 18-24 hours before samples were split 50:50 if greater than 3.5kg.
-When split, one portion was retained for future testing, while the other was then crushed and pulverised.
-Samples less than 3.5kg were all crushed and pulverised.
-Sub-samples were collected to produce a 66g sample that was used to produce a fused bead for XRF based analysing and reporting.
+RC samples were dried at 105°C in gas fired ovens for 18-24 hours before samples were split 50:50.
+One portion was retained for future testing, while the other was then crushed and pulverised.
+Subsamples were collected to produce a 66g sample that was used to produce a fused bead for XRF based analysing and reporting.